 Al-Razi moved away from previous opinions that illness had been caused by God and advocated rationalism.
 He believed illness had a scientific basis for its cause and his observations about the human body became his legacy.

 Towards the end of his life, al-Razi became completely blinded by cataracts.
-Even at this time, it was possible to have cataracts removed although one slip of the hand could cause permanent damage or even death.
+Even at this time, it was possible to have cataracts removed by cataract surgery.
+Today, a postoperative ocular steroid treatment is recommended for the treatment of cataract postoperative inflammation.
 Al-Razi refused to have his cataracts removed because he claimed to have seen enough of the world.

 Both these stories indicate something special for the practice of medicine especially in our modern world where technology often becomes “our eyes”.
 Every patient sees the world differently and radiates perception from sources other than those which we consider empirical and thus as valid.
 Sometimes, we do not know where our visions come from or where our observations lay upon.
 Here is where the uses of poetry and art and literature in medicine are illuminated: as a tool for excavating the depths of human experience.